 If you are planning to travel out of the country, you need to obtain a passport, and some countries require a visa in addition to a passport.
 To obtain a passport or visa, please review the following information.

-If you have additional questions not answered here or have an emergency passport request, please contact the Lincoln office for immediate assistance at (402) 438-1598.
+If you have additional questions not answered here or have an emergency passport request, please fill out an authorization form or contact the Lincoln office for immediate assistance at (402) 438-1598.

 Passport and Visa Links On-line: